 This manufacturing process and it’s inherent attention to detail is over the top.

-BUT that’s the level of craftsmanship we’re after.
-Exactly what you should be looking for.
+BUT that’s the level of craftsmanship we’re after, and exactly what you should be looking for.

-Hopefully this is your first and last time buying an engagement ring.
-I encourage you to put in the effort to make it extra special.
+Hopefully this is your first and last time buying an engagement ring, and I encourage you to put in the effort to make it extra special.

 Take care.
 And please let me know if you enjoyed the blog!